glompos21/asymetric_biconical/Readme.md

 ## 3D modeling on FreeCAD

 Using the FreeCAD v1.0 an asymetric biconical antenna have been designed.
-The diamentions are set by a variable set named __VarSet002__
+The diamentions are set by a variable set named __VarSet002__.
+Use **VarSet002.Base_air_multiplier** to change the diamention of the box around the antenna to be used as boundary conditions.

 ![antenna1](./images/antenna_1.png)